Hrushikulkarni/triptonic-mt-flask/README.md

 ##### TODO

-- transits should not be part of main visit pages
-- handle the multi contry data(when data points are in multiple contries).
+- [ ] handle the multi country data (when data points are in multiple countries).